 Music Hall of williamsburg

-If each person in your group got to suggest where you’d all be eating before the show, things could devolve quickly.
-Instead of spending two hours texting things like “Eggs aren’t meat!” and “You knew she was gluten-intolerant,” you should just bring your group to Cafe Mogador, the Moroccan place with something for everyone.
-Your friend who wants “a good vibe” will appreciate that Mogador has a partytime feel, and your friend who suggested that you all cook at her townhouse in Clinton Hill will love the back dining room that looks like a greenhouse.
+If each person in your group started to suggest where you’d all be eating before the show, things could devolve quickly into messages like “Eggs aren’t meat!” and “You knew she was gluten-intolerant.”
+Avoid all of that and bring your group to Cafe Mogador, the Moroccan place with something for everyone.
+Your friend who wants “a good vibe” will appreciate that Mogador has somewhat of a party atmosphere, and your friend who suggested that you all cook at her townhouse in Clinton Hill will love the back dining room that looks like a greenhouse.

 Hotel Delmano should be your go-to date spot before a show at Music Hall.
 It feels like an old-timey members-only drinking club (in a cool, not annoying way), and both the drinks and food (small plates and raw bar) are very good.
 Just know it’s seating-only (no standing at the bar), and that it tends to get packed later in the night - so you might have to wait to get in if you don’t show up on the early side.

 The Farm on Adderley is about a 15-minute walk from King’s Theater, but it’s worth the commute for the seasonal American food and backyard.
 Start with the kale salad or share the cheese plate, and then get the burger, which comes with some fantastic fries.
-If you don’t really feel like walking to the theater after a few of the very good cocktails here, you could always take a car.
-Let’s face it - you’re probably going to take a car regardless.
+After a few very good cocktails here, you should anticipate an internal struggle to decide if you want to walk or take a car to the show.

 Purple Yam is a great little spot that serves traditional Filipino dishes, along with Korean and Chinese-inspired ones, like scallion and shrimp pancakes and pork spare rib adobo.
 The booths inside (and the backyard) are good for groups, so bring some friends who will be excited to try hard-to-find-around-NYC dishes like eggplant with burnt coconut cream.

 Parkside is a good date option before a show at King’s Theatre.
 The dimly-lit space has plenty of bar seating, along with cocktails and affordable wines, and wood-fired Neapolitan-style pizzas.
 They’re also open until 2am, so keep it in mind for a post-show spot to edit those videos for social media (does anyone actually want to see these?), or to talk about how much you were vibing with the drummer - despite being a hundred yards away.

 Prospect park bandshell